 The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 Tamarindo is the most developed beach on the Nicoya Peninsula and one of Costa Rica's best-known surf spots.
-The surfer mecca in the bay of Tamarindo has a funky bohemian vibe and offers one of the best nightlife scenes and international quality restaurants of Costa Rica.
+The surfer mecca in the bay of Tamarindo offers all kind of tourist services, along with a vibrant nightlife scene and some of Costa Rica's best restaurants.

-With an assortment of excellent beaches extending to both sides of Tamarindo the bustling beach town is a strategic location for exploring Guanacaste's sun-kissed coastline.
+Only a 1-hour drive from the international airport of Liberia, Tamarindo is easily accessible from North American and European cities.
+With an assortment of awesome beaches extending to the north and south of Tamarindo the bustling beach town is a strategic location for exploring Guanacaste's sun-kissed coastline.

-In 1994 the surf cult movie "Endless Summer II" starred Tamarindo's surf breaks, scenic beaches and pura vida lifestyle.
-The movie attracted the surfing nomads and nature seekers to the secret beach spot and only a couple of years later Tamarindo evolved into a lively town.
+When in 1994 the surf cult movie "Endless Summer II" starred Tamarindo's surf beaches and pura vida lifestyle it lured the surf nomads and nature seekers to the secret beach spot.
+Only a couple of years later Tamarindo evolved into a lively town.